tantaman/tantaman.github.io/_posts/2021-01-26-regression-mean-vs-gambler.markdown

 I find the [medium article]([medium](https://medium.com/@sundaykuloksun/gamblers-fallacy-regression-towards-the-means-ae538ace8318)) by Ku Lok Sun the most succint and accessible explination of the difference between the two, but none of the sources above provide a simulation of the phenomenon.

-# Simulating both principles
+# Simulating both findings

-To get a practical sense that the principles are in fact not contradictory, lets perform a test.
+To get a practical sense that the findings are in fact not contradictory, lets perform a test.

 First we'll flip <i data-bind="num_coins"></i> coins and plot the results.